sacapita/csa/README.md

 ## Application startup
   Startup the application by following https://cubitt.readme.io/docs/installation.
 After the vertx cluster is started create a project in which the models are stored by clicking the "Start handlers button".
 By creating a project the query and command handlers are started.
 When restarting the vertx cluster at a later point in time you need to restart the handlers again (see https://github.com/sacapita/csa/issues/1).
 After the project is created sample models can be added by clicking the "Add models" button.
+  Run the CSA application with: node app.js in the dist folder.

 ## Add new model elements
   ```html